wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-document-understanding/includes/apply-model.md

     ![Graphical user interface, application, website, Teams](../media/image061.png)

-1. The "Add Benefits change letter" dialogue box opens on the right-hand side of the screen with a list of SharePoint sites.
+1. The "Add benefits change letter" dialogue box opens on the right-hand side of the screen with a list of SharePoint sites.
    1. Select the SharePoint site you want to apply the model to.
 In this case, select Human Resources.

     ![Graphical user interface, application](../media/image063.png)

 1. Now select the library where you want the model to run.
 In this case, you opt to use a blank "Documents" library to apply the model to.
 This is the fast and easy way to run a model when you have large libraries.
-You will apply the model the library and then mass-import your files which will be classified and extracted by the model as the files copy into the library.
+You will apply the model the library and then mass-import your files, which will be classified and extracted by the model as the files copy into the library.
    1. Select "Documents."
    1. Click the "Add" button at the bottom of the dialogue box.